The 2016-2017 long-range weather weather forecast summary for the U.S. and Canada, courtesy of The 2017 Old Farmer’s Almanac.

 - Winter will be colder in much of the eastern two-thirds of the nation.
 Exceptions will be in a swatch from North Dakota to Maine, which will have below-normal temperatures.
 Most of the Pacific states will have below-normal temperatures, with above-normal temperatures in the Intermountain region and Desert Southwest.

 - Snowfall will be above normal from southern New England and western New York southward through the Appalachians, but not in northern New England.
-Snowfall with also be above what’s typical from eastern Minnesota to the UP (Upper Peninsula) of Michigan and southward to St. Louis, Missouri; and from central North Dakota westward to the Pacific.
+Snowfall will also be above what’s typical from eastern Minnesota to the UP (Upper Peninsula) of Michigan and southward to St. Louis, Missouri; and from central North Dakota westward to the Pacific.
 We expect below-normal snowfall in most other places that normally receive snow.

 - Precipitation will be below normal across most of the southern two-thirds of the nation.
 However, precipitation will be above normal in the North, with the primary exceptions being above-normal rainfall in northern California, southern Oregon, portions of the western Lower Lakes region, and Florida.
 With rainfall below normal in most of California, the drought there will continue.